open-mmlab/mmsegmentation/docs/en/advanced_guides/add_dataset.md

 ### Dataset Registration

-After your dataset conversion done above, create a new file `my_dataset.py` in `./mmseg/dataset/`, where defining `MyDataset` class could be registered into `DATASETS` of MMCV and be used by model.
+After your dataset conversion done above, create a new file `my_dataset.py` in `./mmseg/dataset/`, where defining `MyDataset` class could be registered into `DATASETS` of MMEngine and be used by model.

 ```python
 from .builder import DATASETS